IPL-UV/geospatial_examples/README.md

 * send a pull request
-* if modifying an already existing example, request a review from the original creator and/or the current maintainer of the modified example.
+* if modifying an already existing example, request a review from the original creator and/or the current maintainer of the modified example

 ### Languages

+This list contains the available coding languages for the examples If you add a new language not present in the list update this README and send a pull request.

 (alphabetical order)